Zoom Interviews during Covid-19

 What to do with the social distancing imposed upon us?
-Rather than just moan and groan, I have decided to seize the moment and started a series of Zoom Interviews with friends and colleagues, in Israel and abroad. so, I will upload here new interviews as they come in during the next few months.
-Right now, October 12th, I have interviewed and uploaded 18 fascinating interviews with a wide range of people.
+Rather than just moan and groan, I have decided to seize the moment and started a series of Zoom Interviews with friends and colleagues, in Israel and abroad.
 The format of the interviews is basic: I ask three questions: what is the book that has influenced you the most, which is the film that has left the greatest impact upon you and which political event has shaped you.
 You will be amazed at the variety of answers, some of them very unexpected...

 I have written elsewhere about the effect of the early days of Covid-19 upon my life.
 It has been filtering into all layers of our existence, like so many grains of sand.
 Coupled with the political unrest, the Second Wave and the severe lockdown it brought with it, as a result of the inept Israeli Government and the less than obedient public, it looks like a turn for the worse.